 Fall Bulb Planting

-These are just a few of the most popular fall bulbs.
-Be sure to visit our garden store to learn about more varieties that are available.
-It’s fun to experiment with new bulbs every year to have a variety of flowers to look forward to in the spring!
+The options mentioned here are just a few of the most popular fall bulbs, and you can always visit our garden centre to see more varieties that are available.
+Experimenting with new bulbs each fall gives you a little something special to look forward to in the spring!

 See our printable Fall Gardening Checklist for some tips on how to take care of your garden, yard, and lawn this fall.

 Embrace fall planting, and see the payoff next spring!